 - At the very end of the Legacy of Kain series Defiance, Kain muses that hope was the true gift Raziel bestowed upon him.
-Being a cynic, he calls hope a "cruel illusion" but one he can't help but believe.
+Being a cynic, he refers to it as "the first, bitter, taste of that terrible illusion" but one he can't help but believe.

 - Diablo has one in the person of Auriel.